AdobeDocs/experience-manager-cloud-service.en/help/journey-onboarding/notificaiton-profiles.md

 1. Click the plus button under the **Select products** heading to begin product selection.

-1. Select **Adobe Experience Manager as a Cloud Service** and assign one or both of the new groups to the user.
+1. Select **Adobe Experience Manager as a Cloud Service** and assign one or both of the new profiles to the user.

    * **Incident Notification - Cloud Service**
    * **Proactive Notification - Cloud Service**